2026 AFC Women's Asian Cup

+China were the defending champions, but were eliminated in the semi-finals by hosts Australia.
+Japan won the tournament for the third time by defeating Australia in the final.

 Host selection

 The following four football associations submitted their interest to host the tournament by the 31 July 2022 deadline.
 Australia was selected as the host nation by the AFC Women's Football Committee on 15 March 2024 following the withdrawals of Jordan, Saudi Arabia and Uzbekistan.